 Age seems to be another factor.
-Not the only one, but while people might assume substance abuse declines with age, the U.S. Substance Abuse and Mental Health Services Administration (SAMHSA) says “substance use is an emerging public health issue among the nation’s older adults.”
+Not the only one, but while people might assume substance use disorder declines with age, the U.S. Substance Use Disorder and Mental Health Services Administration (SAMHSA) says “substance use is an emerging public health issue among the nation’s older adults.”
 It also estimates that the number of older Americans with a substance use disorder is expected to climb from 2.8 million in 2002-2006 to 5.7 million by 2020.
 This in part could be due to older adults being more likely to have chronic health problems.

-In the case of treating opioid addiction, for example, more of a drug — a different drug — isn’t necessarily the problem.
-The question has been brought up time and time again, if medications like methadone and buprenorphine, which are usually prescribed to recovering addicts to help them through withdrawal, are just swapping one high for another.
-The short answer is that they are more help than harm.
+In the case of treating opioid addiction, the question has been brought up time and time again, if medications like methadone and buprenorphine, which are usually prescribed to recovering addicts to help them through withdrawal, are just swapping one high for another.
 By muting the effects of the opioids people are addicted to, and curbing that rush of euphoria that typically, methadone and buprenorphine — among other related offerings — can be quite effective tools toward recovery.